bernardobap21/DMP-Evaluation-through-integration-of-maDMPs-and-FIPs/README.md

 ## Running the evaluator

 The main script `evaluate_dmp.py` compares a maDMP file with the FIP mapping and generates several reports.
-An example of how it can be executed is:
+An example with a maDMP and a FIP (both available in the repository) of how it can be executed is:

 ```bash
 python evaluate_dmp.py --input examples/ex9-dmp-long.json --mapping FIP_Mapping/fip_madmp_mapping.json --output results